Whether you like fine dining or prefer fast food, there are many opportunities on What Franchise for you to get involved in

 Whether you opt to run a bustling branch of a famous fast food chain or offer the best in gourmet food, there are a number of ways for you to get involved in this exciting sector.
 Discover the best food franchises for sale here.

 With this food franchise, the power of choice is in the hands of the customer.
 Fireaway Pizza prides itself on making food that is fresh and fast and with an incredible amount of variety.
-Customers can choose between four different sauce bases, four kinds of cheeses, and 25 different toppings.
+Customers can choose between four different bases, four different kinds of cheese, four types of meat and 20 toppings.
 With pizzas made and ready to eat in a rapid three minutes, Fireaway Pizza really puts the fast into fast food.
 Starting in 2016, Fireaway has blazed across London, inspired by recipes and techniques sourced from Naples, Italy.
-Become a part of this franchise with a £30,000 investment, which can also be split into monthly payments of just £249.
+The franchise fee is a very low £495 per month, although a franchisee will need to invest between £30,000 and £35,000.

 With £65,000, you could start a Chapati Man franchise.
 One of the more affordable food franchises for sale here on What Franchise, this allows you to provide tasty Indian-inspired wraps via a mobile business that might take you from Glastonbury to beyond.
 Chapati Man also sells teas and its packaging is fully biodegradable.
 In a market increasingly concerned about environmental impact, this is your chance to stand out and grab a slice of the £250m Indian food industry in the UK.